Ignacio6Reyes/personalwebsite/_pages/research.md

 <div class="col-md-12 col-sm-12">
 <h4>Heterodine Interferometry (Astronomical Instrumentation)</h4>

-I have worked ina a multidisciplinary team in the Laboratorio de Astrofotónica y Tereherzios (DIE, Universidad de Chile).
+I have worked in a multidisciplinary team in the Laboratorio de Astrofotónica y Tereherzios (DIE, Universidad de Chile).
 On a project to adapt a heterodyne interferometer from a two telescope setup to a three telescope setup.

 </div>